7 Money-Saving Resolutions You Should Make This New Year

 Some financial mishaps happen simply because we aren’t paying close enough attention to our spending habits.
 Once you have taken an inventory of your finances, watch your spending for unnecessary expenses.”Take out the magnifying glass and take notice of the details in your financial picture,” Cathey advises.
 “Comb through your credit card statements to see if there’s any unnecessary spending or charges.
 Are you paying for a gym membership or cable channels you don’t use?
 Is there a charge you didn’t make that could be fraud?
 Paying attention to the little things can make a big difference in your finances.”
-Here are 19 sneaky ways to save money on everyday objects.

 When the New Year rolls around, the temptation is to make extreme financial resolutions all at once.
 But don’t get so caught up in your resolutions that you set yourself up for failure.
 Cathey advises her clients to make small changes to their spending, since they are more maintainable over time.
 “Taking a baby step in cutting your spending can start you on the path to even bigger savings,” Cathey encourages.
 “For example, instead of cutting out Starbucks completely, cut out one cup per week in January.
 Same thing goes for bringing a lunch to work: try packing a lunch one day.
 You may find it’s easier than you realize.”
 By February you may be skipping two lattés and bringing your lunch twice a week.
 These are the 11 mistakes you’re making when you are trying to save money.

 Search for creative ways to make extra cash